rowanterra/Data_Analysis/Baseline_Installs/README.md

 # Baseline Installations Requried for this Repository

 ## Workflow
-#### Download the SOP file in this folder to create a coding environment on your computer and follow the included instructions to download
+#### Download the SOP file in this folder to create a coding environment on your computer and follow the included instructions.

 ### The SOP will help you download
 - Python